machingclee/machingclee.github.io/static/media/372-multiple-sshes.62689641.md

 id: blog0372
 tag: git
 toc: true
-intro: "Record a standard step to alter the authentication method (which account to authenticate) when we push changes to a repository."
+intro: "Record a standard step to alter the authentication method (choose which account to authenticate) when we push changes to a repository."
 ---

 <style>